 Once again, supporting the fact that our soft skills need to be positioned as tasks machines cannot perform.

-Example Of Good Soft Skills For The Future Resume For The Business & Finance Department
+Example Of Good Soft Skills For The Business & Finance Department

 With that research in mind, if you were applying for a job within the business and finance department, here are the soft skills that you might not want to list on your resume due to the fact that they are becoming more automated.